MarcelNiedermeier/Quantunity/README.md

 ### Grover Search

---- show implementation of Grover oracle and Grover diffusor to find one and multiple marked elements ---

 We can also implement a simple instance of Grover's search algorithm with relatively simple means.
 For this we need to construct two objects: the phase oracle, which flips the sign of the marked computational basis state (or of multiple marked states in the general case) and the Grover diffusor, defined as H(2|0><0| - I)H. Without going into more details, the simplest way to construct those gates could be achieved as follows: for the phase oracle, we apply an X gate to every qubit line representing a 0 in the marked element.
 Then we apply a controlled Z gate depending on all of the other qubits on the bottom qubit, as finally undo the X gates from the first step.
 By construction, this operator will invert the sign of the marked element and act as as indentity on the others.
 All this is done by the function
 ```